Vicente Álvarez (footballer): Career

 Álvarez was born in Ourense, capital of the province of the same name, in the autonomous community of Galicia, and began his career in the youth teams of CD Ourense.
 He was promoted to the first team for the 1979–80 Segunda División B campaign, and quickly drew the attention of scouts from Galician giants Celta Vigo.
 Not yet 20 years old, he joined Celta in February 1980.
 Segunda División regulations at the time required teams to start each match with two players aged 20 or younger, who could be substituted after 15 minutes. Álvarez was one of the players to benefit from this rule, which led to him starting 14 matches that season, but not playing the full 90 minutes in any of them.
 It was a disastrous season for Los Celestes, who were relegated to the third tier.

 Álvarez didn't feature in either of the next two seasons, in part due to completing his military service in October 1981.
 He spent the 1982–83 season on loan at Racing de Ferrol in Segunda División B, before finally making his return to the Celta first team the following year.
 He played 21 matches that season, and 22 in 1984–85 as Los Celestes earned promotion to La Liga.
-He made his top flight debut on 6 October 1985 at Balaídos, coming on as a second half substitute for Nino Lema as Celta sufferred a 2–1 home defeat at the hands of Real Zaragoza.
+He made his top flight debut on 6 October 1985 at Balaídos, coming on as a second half substitute for Nino Lema as Celta suffered a 2–1 home defeat at the hands of Real Zaragoza.
 He then went on to score his first top division goal on 19 October, after replacing Fernando Arteaga at half time in a home match against Osasuna.
 He picked up the rebound after Baltazar's free kick hit the post, and scored Celta's second in a 2–0 victory.